 AHCT successfully launched its State-based Integrated Eligibility System (IES) and Health Insurance Marketplace on October 1, 2013, for the plan year beginning January 1, 2014.
-According to the ACA, a marketplace must be self-sustaining by January 1, 2015.
+According to the ACA, marketplaces were required to be self-sustaining by January 1, 2015.
 The operational sustainability of AHCT is achieved by issuing annual Health and Dental Marketplace Assessments to carriers that are capable of offering a qualified health plan through the Exchange.
 Connecticut PA 11-53 and 13-247 initially gave AHCT the authority to charge assessments to fund the Exchange's operations and to charge interest and penalties to carriers failing to pay the assessments and fees required.
-This is now codified in CGS § 38a-1083 (c)(7).
+This is now codified in CGS §38a-1083 (c)(7).

 During its 2014 legislative session, the Connecticut General Assembly passed PA 14-217, which included provisions providing additional enforcement authority for the Exchange's assessment.
-Specifically, the Legislature added Subsection (d) to CGS § 38a-1083 directing the Commissioner of Insurance to see that all laws respecting the authority of the Exchange are faithfully executed.
+Specifically, the Legislature added Subsection (d) to CGS §38a-1083 directing the Commissioner of Insurance to see that all laws respecting the authority of the Exchange are faithfully executed.
 In enforcing the assessment, the Commissioner "has all the powers specifically granted under Title 38a and all further powers that are reasonable and necessary."

 AHCT issued its first annual Health and Dental Marketplace Assessment in January 2014 to carriers that were capable of offering a qualified health plan through the Exchange.
-Assessments are billed and collected on a calendar year basis, with \$31.2M and \$33.3M collected for 2018 and 2019 assessments, respectively.
-Collections for 2020 calendar year assessments were \$17.9M as of June 30, 2020.
+Assessments are billed and collected on a calendar year basis, with \$33.3M and \$35.1M collected for 2019 and 2020 assessments, respectively.
+Collections for 2021 calendar year assessments were \$16.1M as of June 30, 2021.